How to improve your credit score quickly

 - Details of any joint credit agreements you have with other parties

 You can obtain a copy of your credit files by applying to the credit reference agency and you should check to ensure that all the entries are correct.
 If you find any errors you should get them amended as this will help improve your credit score.
 Many credit agencies like Experian, Equifax and Clearscore now offer free credit rating checks but be sure to check the terms and conditions when applying as some services may start charging you after a free trial comes to an end.
+Check out our Millennial Money video below where Lauren and Damien give 6 top tips on how to improve your credit score.

 How is your credit score calculated and what is a good credit score in the UK?